snrnats/doc-centre/docfx_project/pro/api/shipments/introduction.md

 ### Authentication

 You will need to provide a valid API key in every call you make to SortedPRO.
 When a new user account is created, PRO generates a unique API key and allocates it to the new user.
-To view your API key:
+You can view your API key in the PRO UI.

-1. Log in to the PRO dashboard and select **Settings > Users & Roles > [User Accounts](https://www.electioapp.com/Company/UserAccounts)** to display the **User Accounts** page.
-A list of the user accounts that you have access to is displayed.
-2. Click the **Edit User** button for your account to display your account details.
-3. Click **Show API Key**.
-PRO prompts you to re-enter your UI password.
-4. Enter your password and click **Retrieve API Key** to display your API key.

-<span class="highlight">NEED TO CONFIRM THAT THIS IS ALL STILL RELEVANT IN THE WAKE OF UI CHANGE</span>

 To use your API key, include it in an `x-api-key` header when making calls to PRO.
 If you make an API call to PRO without including an API key, then PRO returns an error with a status code of _401 (Unauthorized)_.